Brain Tumor (cont.)

-- Proton beam radiation therapy: The source of radiation creates and releases protons rather than X-rays or gamma rays.
+- Proton beam radiation therapy: The source of radiation is protons rather than X-rays.
 The doctor aims the proton beam at the tumor.
 The dose of radiation to normal tissue from a proton beam is less than the dose from an X-ray beam.

-- Stereotactic radiation therapy: Several narrow beams of X-rays or gamma rays are directed at the tumor from different angles.
+- Stereotactic radiation therapy: Narrow beams of X-rays or gamma rays are directed at the tumor from different angles.
 For this procedure, you wear a rigid head frame.
 The therapy may be given during a single visit (stereotactic radiosurgery) or over several visits.

 Some people have no or few side effects after treatment.
 Rarely, people may have nausea for several hours after external radiation therapy.
 The health care team can suggest ways to help you cope with this problem.
 Radiation therapy also may cause you to become very tired with each radiation treatment.
 Resting is important, but doctors usually advise people to try to stay as active as they can.